tom-gehling/projects/README.md

-# Some complete university and provate projects
+# Catalogue of completed university and private projects